Art intervention: String works

+Relational guerrilla gardening

+In 1978 the Vacant lot of Cabbages was an illegally planted guerrilla garden in Wellington New Zealand.
+It attracted widespread public support and involvement via substantial media coverage and proved a significant moment in art and social history leading to many other urban initiatives like Tactical Urbanism and was an early Anthropocene art activism.

 Fearless Girl and Charging Bull, 2017

 A rare inversion of this was the placement of Fearless Girl, part of a marketing campaign for State Street Global Advisors, in opposition to Charging Bull in New York City.
 Charging Bull was originally placed illicitly by sculptor Arturo Di Modica on Broad Street, opposite the New York Stock Exchange, in 1989.
 The city moved the statue to the Bowling Green, where it has remained on an expired temporary permit.
 While the placement of Fearless Girl was endorsed by New York City, it was opposed by Di Modica.
 In 2018, New York City mayor Bill de Blasio announced that both statues would be moved to face the New York Stock Exchange, no longer in opposition.

-Outwitting the rules
+Contesting the rules redefines art

-A non-authorised and yet not illicit ploy is sometimes adopted, by carrying out purportedly "normal" behaviour, while finding loopholes in the regulations, pushing them to the limit and using them against the regulators.
+A non-authorised and yet not illicit ploy is sometimes adopted, by carrying out purportedly "normal" behaviour, while finding loopholes in the regulations, pushing them to the limit, using them against the regulators and in 1917 heralding the future of art itself.